bleunguts/bleunguts/portfolio2013.md

 **Length** _:_ 7 months

-**Team Members:** 5 (1 PM, 3 offshore devs)
+**Team Members:** 5 (1 PM, 3 offshore developers)

 **Technologies:** C# 3.5 .NET, .NET XML Web Services, VC++8, SVN SQL Server 2005, NUnit, WiX C++ Extensions, Wise for Windows MSI

 **Environments:** Windows

-**Methodology:** Agile, Cruise Control, Trac
+**Methodology:** Agile, Cruise Control

-**Description:**

-I acted as the C#/C++ Architect which was responsible for leading development of the self-service products and deployment tools for the &#39;Distributed Storage System group&#39; at UBS.
+**Description:** I acted as the C#/C++ Architect responsible for leading development of the self-service products and deployment tools for the &#39;Distributed Storage System group&#39; at UBS.

-Helped shape the engineering/roadmap work which required revisions to the architecture to give the deployment tools used by UBS staff a pluggable feature architecture .
+Helped shape the engineering roadmap work which required revisions to the architecture to give the deployment tools used by UBS staff a plug-and-play feature architecture.

-The core product was ADT Studio deployment tool for traders working in Fixed income (FIRC), FX (FXCCT) and Equities
+The core product was ADT Studio used by traders in Fixed income (FIRC), FX (FXCCT) and Equities to browse and install UBS in-house software.

 **Projects:**

 - C# feature development for ADT Studio packaging tool with a C++ gateway
+- Conceptualized and Designed Plugin SDK for bank app owners to write their own plugins that they can drop into ADT Studio enabling their new apps to be downloaded by traders
+- Refactored code with dependency inversion principle so that the primary SDK interfaces can be offered to consumers of the Plugin SDK
 - Development of folder/file security to adhere to UBS security policy standards
 - Development of authentication and authorization via Active Directory groups
 - Technology assessment BITS (Background Information Transfer Service) a WIN32 COM API for downloading and uploading files via http inbuilt into win32 kernel